kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-ABV.md

 risk, when we are not able to claim protection from forced disclosure in court.</p></td>
 <td><p>This really concerns a legal matter that is above the level of
-the Faculty, and so can’t really be incorporated in the RDM guidelines.</p>
+the Faculty, and so can’t really be incorporated in the FSS RDM guidelines.</p>
 <p>FSS should note that this risk is even larger for data stored in the
 US, so researchers should take care when transferring data